sirbrillig/vim-grepdef/README.md

 This also adds the mapping `<Leader>d` to run grepdef on the symbol under the cursor.

 The filetype will automatically be detected.
-Currently this supports only php and javascript.

 ## Installation